-McBryde won New Female Vocalist of the Year at the 2018 ACM Awards, and was nominated for Female Vocalist of the Year that year as well, and a listen to any of her projects makes it easy to understand why.
-Read on for a listen to her five best songs (so far).
+McBryde won New Female Vocalist of the Year at the 2018 ACM Awards, and has earned ACM Female Artist of the Year and CMA Female Vocalist of the Year nominations, too.
+A listen to any of her projects makes it easy to understand why.
+Read on to hear her five best songs (so far):

 McBryde wrote "Fat and Famous" after being asked to perform at her high school class reunion, and to hear her tell the story is even funnier than the song itself (press play below to see what we mean).
 The catchy, upbeat track is a big "screw you" to the mean kids: "You got fat and I got famous / Ain't that funny how it changes? ...
 I got a Budweiser endorsement, you're refinancing your mortgage / How's it feel to make those payments? / You got fat and I got famous."
 Anyone who felt less-than-great about themselves in high school, rising country star or not, will smile.